holistudio/holistudio.github.io/_posts/projects/2024-05-05-project_spaceship.markdown

 ### What are we trying to do?

 Imagine you start stacking a few Lego blocks and then an AI/robot starts stacking blocks alongside you.
-Ideally, the AI can intuitively pick up what you are trying to build.
+Ideally, the AI can intuitively pick up on what you are trying to build and suggest blocks towards your goal.
 Or even better, the AI's blocks inspire you to take your build in a different direction you never imagined beforehand!

 (This can happen in either the real-world with a robot arm stacking blocks OR a virtual/extended reality environment with 3D model blocks appearing wherever you/AI wants)